mschmittfull/lsstools/README.rst

 .. code-block:: bash

   $ cd ~/anaconda/anaconda/envs
-  $ conda create -n nbodykit-env -c bccp -c astropy python=2.7 nbodykit=0.3.7 bigfile pmesh
+  $ conda create -n nbodykit-0.3.7-env -c bccp -c astropy python=2.7 nbodykit=0.3.7 bigfile pmesh

 Newer versions of nbodykit should also work but are not tested.